TWoolhouse/Swift/README.md

 1. [TWoolhouse/Swift Repo](https://github.com/TWoolhouse/Swift/)

     Download the contents of this repository from github.
 The green `Code` button and download the ZIP.
+(This is the same page you are currently reading, just scroll to the top.)

 ## Instructions